bsdpot/potluck/consul-tls/README.md

 The GOSSIPKEY parameter is to enable custom gossip encryption and defaults to a standard key.
 Do not use this key in production.

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

+The DNSFORWARDERS parameter is a space delimited list of IPs to forward DNS requests to.
+If set to `none` or left out, no DNS forwarders are used.

 The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
 You need to copy in the id_rsa from there to the host of this image.